Join the Lab

 – Demonstrated track record of peer-reviewed publications

-– Extensive experience developing software with R, Python, or Julia
+– Experience developing software with Python, R, and/or Julia

-– Working with remote sensing and open-source GIS tools, via R/Python/Julia or scripting in Google Earth Engine
+– Experience with remote sensing and open-source GIS tools (e.g. Google Earth Engine)

 – Expertise related to climate change, meteorology, terrestrial ecology, physiology, or conservation decision-making

-If interested, please read through our lab website (https://ecoclimateglobal.org/) and reach out to Dr. David Klinges (d.klinges@rutgers.edu) to discuss your application.
+If interested, please read through our lab website and reach out to Dr. David Klinges (d.klinges@rutgers.edu).
 In your email, please include:

-1. your CV / resume with contact information for 2+ references,
+- your CV with contact information for 2+ references, and

-In the subject line of your email, please include “Potential PhD Student: EcoClimate Lab”.
-Review of applications will begin in Sept 2025 and continue thereafter.
-After reviewing applicants, I will select a shortlist of candidates to apply more formally to one of Rutgers’ graduate programs.
+In the subject line of your email, please include “Postdoc 2026: EcoClimate Lab”.
+Review of applications will begin in January 2026 and continue thereafter.

 We will be open to accepting one or several undergraduate students during the academic semesters and summer to work with us on our ongoing research projects, and develop independent projects related to research in the lab.
 At present, we will only have opportunities for undergraduates to get involved in compuational projects, rather than field or lab-based projects.